United States kill or capture strategy in Iraq

 The "kill or capture" strategy is a policy adopted in 2007 by the United States in Iraq to confront suspected Iranian operatives in Iraq.
 These Iranian operatives were accused of supplying various militias in Iraq with technical, financial, and material support so that they can carry out terrorist attacks against U.S.-led Coalition forces.

 Announcement

-In January 2007 the Bush administration authorized the U.S. military to kill or capture any member of Iran's Revolutionary Guard Corps (IRGC), as well as its intelligence operatives inside Iraq as part of a strategy to diminish Iran's influence in Iraq and compel the government to end its nuclear program.
+In January 2007 the Bush administration authorized the U.S. military to kill or capture any member of Iran's Islamic Revolutionary Guard Corps (IRGC), as well as its intelligence operatives inside Iraq as part of a strategy to diminish Iran's influence in Iraq and compel the government to end its nuclear program.
 Task Force 17 was created with the mission to defeat IRGC-QF, their proxies and surrogate networks in Iraq in order to disrupt malign Iranian influence.

 Background

 This new policy replaced the previous "catch and release" policy which had been in place for more than a year.
 Under that policy, U.S. forces would secretly detain suspected Iranian agents, holding them for a few days.
 The policy was intended to intimidate Iranian emissaries without excessively escalating tensions with Iran.
 U.S. forces took DNA samples or retina scans of the detainees, along with fingerprints and photographs, before letting them go.

 Senior administration officials said the new policy was based on the theory that Iran would back down from its nuclear ambitions if the United States hit it hard in Iraq and elsewhere, creating a sense of vulnerability among Iranian leaders.
 Officials also clarified that the policy does not extend to Iranian civilians or diplomats.